ElMostafaIdrassi/OpenJPEGJNI/README.md

 ## What is OpenJPEGJNI and what does it bring ?

-OpenJPEGJNI is a fork of the original OpenJPEG open-source project (as found on github : https://github.com/uclouvain/openjpeg/) that **fixes the broken JNI code and bindings.**
+OpenJPEGJNI is a fork of the original OpenJPEG open-source project (as found on github : https://github.com/uclouvain/openjpeg/) that **fixes the broken JNI code and bindings for only the decoder.**

 It also **provides binaries** of the **native libraries (the JNI and the OpenJP2 libraries)** for `Windows x86 and x86_64 architectures, for Linux x86 and x86_64 architectures, and for Android armeabi-v7a, arm64-v8a, x86 and x86_64 ABIs.`

 **ALL** the code, **with the exception of code under wrapping folder**, is the same as in **the version 2.3.0** of the original OpenJPEG repository, which is the latest release so far.

 All the code that I had to modify / add is under the **wrapping** folder and the **root CMakeLists.txt**.
 In the following, I explain how I managed to make the JNI part of OpenJPEG work.

+Please note that only the **decoder** has been implemented and tested under **Java 1.8**.

 ## How I managed to make the JNI part of OpenJPEG wotk ?